 The EHR itself is in general not under the jurisdiction of the FDA; however, when conducting clinical trials, the data used must be verifiable for quality and integrity by the FDA.
-Using EHRs as a data source supplies several benefits, including improved patient safety, data accuracy and clinical trial efficiency.
-For example, EHRs could allow investigators to access real-time longitudinal data, or to get additional insights on long-term safety and accuracy without dedicated data collection and human labor.
+Using EHRs as a data source supplies several benefits, including improved patient safety, data accuracy, and clinical trial efficiency.
+For example, EHRs could allow investigators to access real-time longitudinal data, or to get additional insights into long-term safety and accuracy without dedicated data collection and human labor.

 Interoperability with Other Systems

 It is important EHRs are interoperable with Electronic Data Capture (EDC) systems to simplify data collection and reduce the risk of errors.
-Several challenges can hamper the interoperability of both systems such as the diverse clinical data standards between the health care and clinical research communities, or diverse ownership of the electronic systems with an organization.
+Several challenges can hamper the interoperability of both systems such as the diverse clinical data standards between the healthcare and clinical research communities, or diverse ownership of the electronic systems with an organization.

 Meeting FDA Requirements

 EHR data sources must meet FDA requirements and ensure data is “attributable, legible, contemporaneous, original, and accurate” (referred to as ALCOA).
 EHRs do not have to be certified by the ONC Health IT Certification Program.
-However if they are not certified, the sponsors using the EHR for a study need to set-up control systems that guarantee the confidentiality, integrity and reliability of the data.
+However, if they are not certified, the sponsors using the EHR for a study need to set-up control systems that guarantee the confidentiality, integrity, and reliability of the data.
 Such internal control systems include: